ryankilf/growth-demo/README.md

 This application helps people understand the lag between a drop in people becoming infected, and their outcomes.

-It is based on work undertaken by Katri “Kat” Manninen ( [Engish Twitter](https://twitter.com/katmanninen), [Finnish Twitter](https://twitter.com/kutrinet) ), in particular the diagram that she made demonstrating the typical progression of the disease.
+It is based on work undertaken by Katri Manninen ( [Engish Twitter](https://twitter.com/katmanninen), [Finnish Twitter](https://twitter.com/kutrinet) ), in particular the diagram that she made demonstrating the typical progression of the disease.

 ![Typical Progress of COVID-19](covid-typical-progress.jpeg)